chelspeters7/Chelsea-Peters-Research/content/home/welcome.md

   css_class:
 ---

-The Wowchemy Research Group has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The Peters' Research Group was founded in 2020.